 Eligibility

 Brown students who are sophomores, juniors or seniors at the start of the program are eligible to apply.
-All undergraduates must be enrolled during both the Spring 2024 and Fall 2024 semesters to be eligible.
-In addition, applicants should have demonstrated an interest in working in the public or non-profit sector, although students in every concentration are invited to participate.
-Applicants are strongly encouraged to start to apply to internships in Washington, D.C. as soon as they become interested in the program.
+Washington, D.C. is home to businesses, nonprofit organizations and government entities that create impact in virtually every sector of work.
+Students in all Brown concentrations are invited to participate.
+Applicants are strongly encouraged to start applying to internships in Washington, D.C. as soon as they become interested in the program.

 Academic Requirements